Thinking of coming along?

 If you want to, you can RSVP to the walk on our Meetup page, but that’s up to you.

 The given start time is when we start walking.
-You'll need time to change into boots, go to the toilet, meet the leader and sign the attendance sheet, so arriving 15 minutes before is a good rule of thumb.
+You'll need time to change into boots, go to the toilet, meet the leader and sign the attendance sheet, so we recommend arriving 15 minutes before hand.

 Walking boots are always the best option.
 You might be able to get away with trainers on some of our easier walks but we generally wouldn't recommend them.
 Please don’t wear anything like flip flops.